chrab/prodimo-vscode/README.md

 ## Requirements

- No particular requirements, I know of
+ No particular requirements, I know of.

 ## Extension Settings